ADA (Americans with Disabilities Act)

 Once you and your dog have graduated we maintain

-contact to insure that your dog's training and
+contact to ensure that your dog's training and

 assistance remains in tact,